ernestkoe/super-duper-octo-succotash/README.md

 Author: @ernestkoe, ernest.koe@proofgroup.com

-`super-duper-octo-succotash` is a bunch of javascript backend and frontend code to integrate Eventbrite, our event management app and Wix, the web site software platform for PauseOnError's.
+`pause-on-succotash` is a bunch of javascript backend and frontend code to integrate Eventbrite, our event management app and Wix, the web site software platform for PauseOnError's.
 I wrote this for PoE St. Louis, 2020 and it's hardcoded to that event id; but pointing to a different event is fairly trivial.

 ## Installation